Students for a Democratic Society: 1969–1970: splintering and dissolution

-New SDS
+Reaction and the New SDS

 Beginning January 2006, a movement to revive the Students for a Democratic Society took shape.
-Two high school students, Jessica Rapchik and Pat Korte, decided to reach out to former members of the "Sixties" SDS (including Alan Haber, the organization's first president) and to build a new generation SDS.
+Two high school students, Jessica Rapchik and Pat Korte, decided to reach out to former members of the "Sixties" SDS (including Alan Haber, the organization's first president, and Paul Buhle, once editor of the unofficial SDS journal Radical America) and to build a new generation SDS.
 The new SDS held their first national convention in August 2006 at the University of Chicago.
-They describe themselves as a "progressive organization of student activists" intent on building "a strong student movement to defend our rights to education and stand up against budget cuts," to "oppose racism, sexism, and homophobia on campus" and to "say NO to war."
-They report chapters in 25 states with some thousands of supporters.
+They describe themselves as a "progressive organization of student activists" intent on building "a strong student movement to defend our rights to education and stand up against budget cuts," to "oppose racism, sexism, and homophobia on campus" and to "say NO to war".
+In 2019, they reported chapters in 25 states with some thousands of supporters.
+With other SDS veterans, in support of the new SDS, Buhle founded the Movement for a Democratic Society.

+The challenge of on-campus organising, in at least one respect, may be greater for the new SDS than for its predecessor in sixties.
+When in 1966, gubernatorial candidate Ronald Reagan promised to "clean up the mess" caused by "beatniks, radicals and filthy speech advocates" at Berkeley, like many public colleges across the country the University of California system did not charge tuition.
+Urged on by his adviser, the economist Roger A. Freeman, who cautioned against the "danger of producing an educated proletariat", Governor Reagan reduced state grants in favour of tuition accompanied by loans.
+The new costs to students, according to the governor, would "get rid of undesirables", those on campus "who are there to carry [picket] signs and not to study".
+Coinciding with the accelerated growth, and increasing ethnic diversity, of the student population, the policy was adopted nationwide during his presidency in the 1980s.
+Studies have found an association between the student loan burden and political engagement — evidence that it dissuades students, particularly from lower income backgrounds, from assuming the risks involved in political activism.